Easy-Peasy Pizza Dough

 Preheat your oven to 425° F. I like to preheat the oven once the dough’s ready to rise, then put the bowl of dough on top of the stove so the oven gets it nice and warm to speed things up.

-What’s that?
-HOW should you make a nice neat circle?
-Your choice: You can use a rolling pin if you want.
-Or you can flatten it with your palm and use your fingers to spread it out, turning it as you go.
+Your choice: You can use a rolling pin, or flatten it with your palm and use your fingers to spread it out.
 You can even try the traditional throwing it up in the air and spinning it.
 Whatever works best for you!

 Brush the pizza, crust and all, with olive oil, then poke a bunch of holes in it with a fork so you don’t get big bubbles.